WebAssembly/WASI/docs/DesignPrinciples.md

 provided as a thin layer on top implementing a simple name-to-handle mapping.

-We recognize that this approach has tradeoffs.
+We recognize that this approach has trade-offs.
 It often does take more work to design and implement the compatibility layers needed to support existing applications than if we just made WASI always expose POSIX-style APIs directly.
 It will take more work to port existing